The Essential African Safari Packing List (+ Top Tips!) 2026

 The absolute must-haves that every safari traveler should pack include the following:

-Shop my hand-picked favorites to stay comfortable, protected, and stylish on your safari here.
+Shop my hand-picked favorites to stay comfortable, protected, and stylish on your safari by clicking here.

 1. Luggage

 Choosing the right luggage is crucial.
 You want to be well-prepared while keeping your luggage within airline weight limits.
-This is particularly true if you’re going on a fly-in safari and are taking a bush plane with a 33-44 lbs weight restriction, which includes your personal items and carry-on bag.
+This is particularly true if you’re going on a fly-in safari and taking a bush plane with a 33-44 lbs weight restriction, including your personal items and carry-on bag.

 2. Clothing

-Safari clothing should be lightweight, breathable, and neutral-colored to blend with the environment and keep you comfortable in varying temperatures.
+Safari clothing should be lightweight, breathable, and neutral-colored to blend with the environment and keep you comfortable across a range of temperatures.
 At a minimum, I recommend these basics:

 Tops & Outerwear